PaperMC/Starlight/TECHNICAL_DETAILS.md

 block reads by 6 to 42 times.
 At least in theory.

 While this looks awful for Vanilla in theory, does this really happen with Vanilla in practice?
-Well I wrote a test, and here's the output:
+As I said before, Vanilla's algorithm is far more complicated than I have shown.
+So I wrote a test, and here's the output:
 ```
 Starlight block place